Seeed-Studio/xiao-esphome-projects/projects/seeedstudio-iot-button/README.md

   - V2: Blue LED for operation, red LED for low battery/disconnection.
 - **Power Saving**:
   - V1: Light sleep after 2 minutes.
-  - V2: Deep sleep after 2 minutes.
+  - V2: Deep sleep after 2 minutes if not connected, or 30 seconds if connected to Zigbee network.

 ## Getting Started